 "True interdiscplinarity is difficult to come by, because it’s so difficult to do.
-Here, Henley and Rossano are to be congratulated for putting together genuinely interdiscplinary, and genuinely thought-provoking, exploration of how archaeology and prehistory can contribute to an understanding of human psychology through time and space."
+Here, Henley and Rossano are to be congratulated for putting together a genuinely interdiscplinary, and genuinely thought-provoking, exploration of how archaeology and prehistory can contribute to an understanding of human psychology through time and space."

 Louise Barrett, Professor of Psychology at University of Lethbridge, Alberta, Canada

-"The archeological record provides unique insights into the history of human organizations and innovations and their spread around the world.
+"The archaeological record provides unique insights into the history of human organizations and innovations and their spread around the world.
 These artifacts tell us something important about the social and cognitive demands of living in different historical epochs and provide unique insights into the psychology of modern humans.
-Henley and Rossano’s book provides a superb introduction to this interdisciplinary approach and will be of interest to psychologists, cognitive scientists, anthropologists, and archeologists."
+Henley and Rossano’s book provides a superb introduction to this interdisciplinary approach and will be of interest to psychologists, cognitive scientists, anthropologists, and archaeologists."